phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 --all shows all remote branches.
 To switch to an existing branch, use `git checkout`, then `git submodule update`.

       git checkout branchname
-      git submodule update  # needed to synchronize your Icepack checkout.
+      git submodule update --init  # needed to synchronize your Icepack checkout.
       # or, do both in one command :
       git checkout --recurse-submodules branchname